Bayesian Variable Selection with the Quasi-Posterior: Simulation studies

-with $\nu = 3$ degrees of freedom and $\psi^\ast=1$, so that $\mathbb{E}[Y_i\mid x_i] = \mu_i$ and $\mathrm{Var}[Y_i\mid x_i] = \psi^{\ast}$.
+with $\nu = 3$ degrees of freedom and $\psi^\ast=1$, so that ${E}[Y_i\mid x_i] = \mu_i$ and $var[Y_i\mid x_i] = \psi^{\ast}$.

-We compare the QP, with mean and variance function described in Example \ref{Ex:LinearRegression}, with traditional Bayesian variable selection in linear regression which assumes a Gaussian error distribution as implemented in the \texttt{mombf} package \citep{rossell2015package}. \texttt{mombf} implements a Gibbs sampler analogous to Algorithm \ref{Alg:Gibbs_BetaBinom} using the closed form linear regression marginal likelihood to sample form $\pi(\gamma\mid y, X)$.
+We compare the QP, with mean and variance function described in Example \ref{Ex:LinearRegression}, with traditional Bayesian variable selection in linear regression which assumes a Gaussian error distribution as implemented in the \texttt{mombf} package \citep{rossell2015package}, and lasso penalised ordinary least squares using cross-validation to set the lasso hyper-parameter. \texttt{mombf} implements a Gibbs sampler analogous to Algorithm \ref{Alg:Gibbs_BetaBinom} using the closed form linear regression marginal likelihood to sample form $\pi(\gamma\mid y, X)$.
 The Student-$t$ with $\nu = 3$ degrees of freedom has heavier tails than a Gaussian and therefore following \cite{rossell2018tractable} we expect traditional Bayesian variable selection to have reduced power to detect truly active variables.